inGenius 2025 STEAM Summer Camp Program: Grade 5-7

 **Weekly Advanced Computer Programming Classes (Only applies to 5th grade and up)

-(Special tuition only applies to the following advanced programming classes: Alice: Introduction to Programming, Java Programming A, Java Programming B, Python Programming, AP Comp Prep A, AP Comp Prep B, and USACO Workshop)
+(Special tuition only applies to the following advanced programming classes: Alice: Introduction to Programming, Java Programming A, Java Programming B, Python Programming, AP Computer Science Preparation A, AP Computer Science Preparation B, and USACO Workshop)

 Enrollment in an advanced computer programming class will result in an additional $126 added to the regular tuition.